hughesjs/docker-compose-demo/README.md

 1. Show step 1 design
 1. Quickly talk through the WebApp (NotesWebApplicationExtensions.cs)
 1. Write docker-compose
+1. Acknowledge using rider for docker-compose for ease. `docker-compose up/down`
 1. Demo posting, cache-fetch, cache-miss
 1. Demo `netstat -ntlp` and that we're consuming ports on our host
 1. Potential for collisions with other apps and/or port exhaustion.
 Also a pain to scale as each replica needs its own config.